 You can walk between the two villages in about 5 minutes along Fitzsimmons Trail, which crosses burbling Fitzsimmons Creek via a covered bridge.
 Branching off Fitzsimmons Trail is Bridge Meadows Trail, a pleasant walk through the woods that follows the creek and ends up near the new Squamish Lil’wat Cultural Centre.
 Pick up a copy of the tear-off Whistler walking map at your hotel’s front desk, fold it up and stash it in your pocket.

 Whistler boasts North America's first gondola connecting two mountain peaks, the Peak 2 Peak Gondola at Whistler-Blackcomb Resort.
 The gondola's passenger cabins travel the 4.4-kilometre (2.7-mi.) distance between the two towers at the summit of Whistler and Blackcomb mountains in 11 minutes, allowing skiers to take advantage of cruising both mountains in the same day.
 Each gondola cabin holds up to 28 people, and two of them feature glass floors for a dizzying bird's-eye view of Fitzsimmons Valley 435 metres (1,427 ft.) below.
-Purchase of a regular lift ticket includes gondola transportation.
+Peak 2 Peak tickets are $32-$63 per person.

 But Whistler isn’t just about winter sports.
 Summer is prime time for hiking, mountain biking, windsurfing and canoeing, among other activities.
 Ski lifts take hikers up the two mountains to explore trails free of snow, but if you’d rather go down a different path, walk to Lost Lake.
 It takes about 30 minutes to get there from Whistler Village (trail access is off Lorimer Road), a good jaunt if you want to leave the hustle and bustle behind for an afternoon.